govau/service-manual/content/user-research/research-stages/beta.md

 Do task-based usability testing with a wide range of users.

-You should identify hypothesises in your research.
+You should identify hypotheses in your research.
 These are ideas about how you think the design will meet a user need.

-**[BREAKOUT EXAMPLE / MICRO CASE STUDY ON DESIGN hypothesises]**

 Use a structured approach to evaluation so you can be clear about what is working well and where there is more do to.